 Kegel is an exercise developed in the late 1940s by Dr. Arnold H. Kegel, an American gynecologist, as a nonsurgical way to prevent women from leaking urine.

 It helps strengthen the pelvic floor, which supports the uterus, bladder, small intestines, and rectum.
 You can do Kegel exercises, also known as pelvic floor muscle training, anytime.
-In order to find the muscles of the pelvic floor, you also need to know how to relax them and what the difference feels like.
+To find the pelvic floor muscles, you also need to know how to relax them and what the difference feels like.

 Kegel exercises work the internal muscles, so there’s no hope of gaining a six-pack from them!
 But it will strengthen your core, improve your posture, aid your balance, reduce lower back pain, and improve bladder control.